braincube-io/python-connector/CONTRIBUTING.md

 # Contributing

-To contribute to the `py_client` project, please make use of the following tools.
+To contribute to the `braincube_connector` project, please make use of the following tools.

 ## Install

 The project uses [poetry](https://github.com/python-poetry/poetry) to manage the configuration and the package building.

-To install `py_client` run
+To install `braincube_connector` run

 ```bash
 poetry install